 Keep Kids Connected Tip #7: Go Old School: Write letters!

-It’s a lost art, but how about writing some old school letters and mailing them out?
+It’s a lost art, but how about writing some old school letters or postcards and mailing them out?

 (It’s always fun to get unexpected mail!)